-These instructions cover how to update existing installations to new versions of EZproxy.
+These instructions cover how to update existing installations to EZproxy 6.0.8.
 These instructions are valid to update from any version of EZproxy to this release.
 This process will preserve all existing configuration files.

 - Rename your existing copy of ezproxy.exe to another name such as ezproxy- yyyymmdd.exe replacing yyyymmdd with the current year, month and day.